coderdba-coding-org/kubernetes/2021-single-node-hard-way-v1.21-trial2/kube/README.txt

 - KUBELET SERVICE FILE
 Modify and copy file in osfiles/usr/lib/systemd/system --> see README.txt in it

+- CNI BRIDGE AND LOOPBACK CONFIGURATION
+Modify and copy files in osfiles/etc/cni/net.d --> see README.txt in it

 - START KUBELET
 systemctl enable kubelet